 Ambrosia melons are available during the summer months.

 The Ambrosia melon, botanically known as Cucumis melo ‘Ambrosia’ is a member of the Cucurbitaceae family.
-A type of muskmelon the Ambrosia melon is a hybrid variety that is sought after for its exceptionally sweet and tender flesh.
+A type of muskmelon the Ambrosia melon is a hybrid variety that is sought after for its compact size and exceptionally sweet and tender flesh.
 In the United States muskmelons are also often referred to as cantaloupe, though technically no true cantaloupes are grown commercially in the United States.

 Recipes that include Ambrosia Melon.
 One is easiest, three is harder.

 |Desserts for Breakfast||Ambrosia Mojito Popsicles|

 People have spotted Ambrosia Melon using the Specialty Produce app for iPhone and Android.

 Produce Spotting allows you to share your produce discoveries with your neighbors and the world!
 Is your market carrying green dragon apples?
 Is a chef doing things with shaved fennel that are out of this world?
 Pinpoint your location annonymously through the Specialty Produce App and let others know about unique flavors that are around them.